HOW TO WEAN A TODDLER OFF BREASTFEEDING

 Although I was getting some pressure from outside to give him food, I didn’t think that he needed it at that point.

-He was sitting up himself and all the other traits above but I never actually gave him a proper meal until he was 10 months.
+He was sitting up himself and all the other traits that you would associate with being ready to wean but I never actually gave him a proper meal until he was 10 months of age.

-We opted to do baby lead weaning and I think that made things very easy for us.
+We opted to do baby led weaning and I think that made things very easy for us.

 I didn’t have to stress about trying to puree food for him or have to do “here comes the airplane”.